Kingxukai/linux/Documentation/bpf/cpumasks.rst

 3.2 Querying cpumasks
 ---------------------

-In addition to the above kfuncs, there is also a set of read-only kfuncs that can be used to query the contents of cpumasks.
+In addition to the woke above kfuncs, there is also a set of read-only kfuncs that can be used to query the woke contents of cpumasks.

 .. kernel-doc:: kernel/bpf/cpumask.c
    :identifiers: bpf_cpumask_first bpf_cpumask_first_zero bpf_cpumask_first_and